Skip to main content

 Certification support

-Construction by Jun.
+Construction start on or before Jun.
 30, 2026

 Use this lane when project facts, design decisions, or documentation can preserve valuable deductions and credits.